fbab/cdli-gh.github.io/pages/tags.md

 ### Mophological tags comparative chart
 [Morphology chart under developpement](https://docs.google.com/spreadsheets/d/1y0_y9HDQNwH0VqDCjjYuUpFsugw4GEybu6Pu01I_D9c/edit#gid=0)

+The ablative's function of distributive is not distinguished in the two sets.

 ### ETCSL Morphological tags
 The ETCSL morphological tags mostly give a normalization that can then be treated with rules to disambiguate meaning.
 Exception is made for the verbal bases which are explicitely identified (aspect, plural, etc).